Topsfield, Massachusetts: Federal government

 Topsfield is part of the Sixth Congressional District of Massachusetts.
 The seat is currently held by Representative Seth Moulton (D- Salem).

 Education

 Topsfield has two public elementary schools: Steward School located on Perkins Row, serving preschool through third grade; and Proctor Elementary School located in downtown Topsfield, serving fourth through sixth grade.
 In the 1970s, each of these schools had all the elementary grades and students attended from different parts of town.
 Masconomet Regional Middle School and Masconomet Regional High School, situated together in Boxford (although they sport Topsfield mailing addresses), serve seventh through eighth grade and ninth through twelfth grade, respectively.
 Both the high school and middle school enroll students from Boxford and Middleton.
-In athletics, Masconomet is part of the Cape Ann League.
+In athletics, Masconomet is part of the Northeastern Conference.

 Tourism

 Topsfield Fair

 Topsfield is home of the Topsfield Fair, which attracted almost 500,000 visitors in 2008.
 The fair, one of the oldest of its type in the US, was started in 1818 by the recently formed Essex Agricultural Society.
 The first annual fair was a cattle show held by the society on October 5, 1818.
 The president of the society, Timothy Pickering, was awarded a first-place prize for the "superior performance of his plow."
 The Topsfield Fair ran every year following that first show, with the exception of three years during the Civil War, three years during World War II, and in 2020 during the COVID-19 pandemic.
 The fair today features carnival rides, games and concert events in addition to the more traditional attractions, such as exhibitions of livestock, rabbits and cavies, crafts, horses and produce.
 The fair also hosts the All New England Giant Pumpkin Weigh-Off.
 The current record-holding pumpkin was entered in 2022 and weighed 2,480 pounds.
 The fairgrounds are used for various activities during the year including horse shows, mineral shows, indoor soccer, indoor lacrosse, concerts, and other forms of recreation.
 The grounds are located along Boston Street, adjacent to the Ipswich River.
 Five separate lots surrounding the grounds provide parking, and are lettered A-E during fair time.
 These lots are also regularly used for recreation during non-fair times.
 Satellite parking during peak hours of the fair can be found at Masconomet Regional High School, with busses regularly bringing people back and forth from the lot.
 The Topsfield Fair always runs for 11 days, between the last weekend in September and Columbus Day.
 The Fair is held in October and the weather is normally clear and it is a family fun time for kids of all ages.